 This method is indeed aggressive considering that after the RSI break there could be another correction.
 The safest way is to combine ABC correction wave analysis with RSI break.

 If you prefer trading with trend reversal, there are actually ways to do it in a simple way with no help from complicated indicator signals.
-Learn the strategy in Best Price Pattern for forex Trading: Trend Reversal and don't forget to practice it in a forex demo account before using it for live trading.
+Learn the strategy and don't forget to practice it in a forex demo account before using it for live trading.